-We may suffer significant losses should one of our customers or any of the major domestic automotive manufacturers declare bankruptcy
+We may suffer significant losses as the result of bankruptcy filings by major domestic automotive manufacturers

-With the threat of a bankruptcy filing by one or more of the major domestic automotive manufacturers looming, we face the risks of being unable to collect a significant portion of our outstanding accounts receivable and of suffering a significant loss of future revenues.
-If one of the major domestic automotive manufacturers were to declare bankruptcy it would likely have a significant impact on our tier one customers who might then be compelled to also file for bankruptcy.
-In such an event, a considerable amount of the accounts receivable owed to us from our customers might not be paid.
+As a consequence of bankruptcy filings by OEMs General Motors and Chrysler Corporation, as well as bankruptcy filings of certain Tier 1 suppliers, such as Lear Corporation, we face the risks of being unable to collect a significant portion of our outstanding accounts receivable and of suffering a significant loss of future revenues.
+If one of our customers files for bankruptcy and fails to pay the accounts receivable it owes to us, that would have a materially adverse impact on our financial position.
 In addition, if a domestic automotive manufacturer that incorporates our products in its vehicles were to declare bankruptcy and cease operations, our future operating profits would be significantly impacted by the significant loss of revenue.
-We cannot be certain that all of the domestic automotive manufactures or our tier one customers will avoid filing for bankruptcy during the current significant downturn in the automotive industry.
+We cannot be certain which of our customers will avoid filing for bankruptcy during the current significant downturn in the automotive industry.